gordonfreemanfree/e2eTesting/README.md

 # Mina zkApp: E2etesting

-The Repo consists of two zkApps - noobToken and smartSnarkyNet
+The Repo consists of two zkApps - noobToken and smartSnarkyNet.
+Tested with `snarkyJS 0.9.8`

 ## SmartSnarkyNet